GabrielBena/boolean_nca_cc/docs/design_doc_ko_selfatt.md

 - Test with complex knockout pattern vocabularies
 - Test memory and performance under knockout evaluation load
 - Verify system stability under extended knockout evaluation runs

+#### LEVEL 9
+***Reflection on newly-found knowledge**
+Review the updated test result markdown file, review all of the tests.
+Is there any critical test we missed?
+Did we achieve our goal of an airtight deconstruction of the entire knockout program structure to make sure that knockout patterns are created, transferred to the graph, maintained and evaluated, as well as differentiated between in-distribution and OOD?

 ### Key Testing Principles